ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-You can pass an `ISelection` into the `DataLoader`.
-Any selection that is structurally equivalent will point to the same `DataLoader` branch and be batched together.
+You can pass an `ISelection` into the DataLoader.
+Any selection that is structurally equivalent will point to the same DataLoader branch and be batched together.
 We can even chain other things to that branched state like properties we want include even if they were not requested by the user and even if they are not part of the schema.

 ```csharp
 public class Query